h10n/h10n/README.md

 # 💫 About Me:
-I'm a web developer from Indonesia<br><br>- 🔭 I’m working as Junior Software Engineer<br>- 📚 I'm currently learning The Bun Tech Stack
+I'm a mobile and web developer from Indonesia

 ## 🌐 Socials: